Dr. Robert Nieman

 Candidates interested in applying to the GPR First year program must submit program application via the PASS program application portal at: https://portal.passweb.org/.
 Applicants can submit the PASS Application and also register for the MATCH at the same time.
 Note: for the GPR first year program, the PASS application is the complete program application (no additional materials need to be sent directly to the program).
 The program may request additional information if candidates are selected for the Interview phase of admissions.
 Candidates interested in applying to the GPR 2nd year program will submit application materials directly to the program (see below).

-Candidate Interview day is scheduled for Friday, December 6th, 2013.
+Candidate Interview day is scheduled for Friday, December 5th, 2014.
 Invitations to program interview day are issued to 24 candidates per year.
 Each candidate spends one full day with us so that they can tour our main clinics and hospitals and meet with the faculty and current residents.
 The interview day is structured specifically to allow the admissions committee to evaluate each candidate, as well as allow each candidate to meet with current residents one-on-one and thoroughly evaluate the program.
+Candidates planning to accept the interview day invitation should plan to be available the full day.

 Applying to the GPR 2nd year program